UrsZeidler/shr5rcp/README.md

 4. Technical stuff

- This project is based on the EMF modeling framework.
+ This project is based on the EMF modeling framework the EMF Client Platform and EMF Forms.

  License
 -------